-Park repairs continued with investments of \$3.9 M. The Guillaume-Bruneau, Dr-Bernard-Paquet, Bois-Franc, and Zéphir parks all benefitted.
+Park repairs continued with investments of \$3.9 million.
+The Guillaume-Bruneau, Dr-Bernard-Paquet, Bois-Franc, and Zéphir parks all benefitted.

 In closing, the community was embellished with a new mural at 1320, rue du Collège.
-Entitled Engloutie, it is the product of a collaboration with the MU charitable organization under the vision of the Quartiers culturels et des Promenades urbaines.
+Entitled Engloutie, it is the product of a collaboration with the MU charitable organization under the vision of the Quartiers culturels and the Urban promenades.
 Inspired by a brainstorming exercise conducted among citizens, last year, our Division de l'urbanisme began to develop a master plan of Saint-Laurent's Urban promenades.